msoe-sse/Constitution/Constitution.md

     1. REGULAR members are those members who have earned at least 10 points in the current quarter and have the right to vote in any non-executive organization vote.
 Regular members may earn points for the following:
         1. General Meeting: 10 pts
         2. Event Attendee: 5 pts
-        3. Subclub Meeting: 2 pts
+        3. Subclub Meeting: 3 pts
+        4. Social Media/Discord Participation (Limited Per Month): 2 pts
-        4. Helping w/ Event/Project: 20 pts
+        5. Helping w/ Event/Project: 20 pts
             1. Game development club, website, any event
-        5. Leadership Role in Organization/Project: 30 pts
+        6. Leadership Role in Organization/Project: 30 pts
             1. Game development club, website, any event
     2. Members with zero points at any given time are considered INACTIVE.
     3. Points reset to zero at the beginning of each quarter.
 A raffle will be held at the end of each quarter, and each 3 pts had by a member corresponds to one raffle entry.